CodeResolver/odoo-imgs/README.md

 The exported file will now include a column with the public URL for each product's image.

+### Configuration Options

+You can configure the behavior of image URLs in Settings > General Settings > Product Image Export:

+- **Public Image URLs by Default**: Make all product images have public URLs automatically
+- **Make Images Public on Export**: Automatically make images public when they are exported (enabled by default)

 ## Technical Notes

 - The module computes image URLs based on the Odoo attachment system
-- By default, the URLs require Odoo authentication to access
+- By default, the URLs require Odoo authentication to access unless public options are enabled
 - You can make individual product image URLs publicly accessible by:
   1. Editing the product
   2. Checking the "Public Image URL" option
   3. Saving the product
+- During export, images are automatically made public (this can be disabled in settings)

 ### Security Considerations